 Year Ended December 31,

-2022 2021 2020
+2023 2021

 Underwriting and general expenses:

-Amortization of deferred policy acquisition costs \$ 66,803 \$ 64,574 \$ 51,472
+Amortization of deferred policy acquisition costs \$ 82,991 \$ 66,803 \$ 64,574

-Other underwriting and general expenses 32,231 31,715 33,596
+Other underwriting and general expenses 35,799 32,231 31,715

-Total underwriting and general expenses ' 99,034 96,289 85,068
+Total underwriting and general expenses \$ 118,790 \$ 99,034 \$ 96,289

-Expense ratio 30.2% 32.1% 30.0%
+Expense ratio 33.8% 30.2% 32.1%

 The expense ratio is calculated by dividing other underwriting and general expenses and amortization of deferred policy acquisition costs by net premiums earned.
 The expense ratio measures a company's operational efficiency in producing, underwriting, and administering its insurance business.
-The overall expense ratio decreased 1.9 percentage points in the year ended December 31, 2022, compared to the same period in 2021.
-This decrease was driven by the impact of the significantly higher multi-peril crop insurance net premiums earned during 2022 in our crop segment, which operates at a significantly lower expense ratio relative to our other segments.
-The overall expense ratio increased 2.1 percentage points in the year ended December 31, 2021, compared to the same period in 2020.
+The overall expense ratio increased 3.6 percentage points in the year ended December 31, 2023, compared to the same period in 2022.
+The increase in amortization of deferred policy acquisition costs was driven by higher deferrable costs resulting from overall premium growth compared to the prior year, including significant growth in the non-standard auto segment which generally pays higher agent commissions than our other segments.
+The increase in other underwriting and general expenses was due to the impact of continued high levels of inflation and 2022 expenses being favorably impacted by multi-peril crop insurance final settlements.